riverbed/steelscript-appfwk/docs/tutorial.rst

             self.symbol = criteria.stock_symbol

             # Dict storing stock prices/volumes according to specific report
-            self.data = get_historical_prices(self.t0, self.t1, self.symbol, ['close'],
+            prices = get_historical_prices(self.t0, self.t1, self.symbol, ['close'],
                                            self.resolution, date_obj=True)

+            if prices:
+                df = pandas.DataFrame(prices)
+            else:
+                df = None

-            return True
+            return QueryComplete(df)

 .. note::
-    This method only returns 'True' after it is successful.
-The data gets saved to an instance variable 'self.data', and follow-on methods will extract and save this data for future use.

-    If the function returns with any value other than True, it will be presumed to be an error, and an error message will be presented in App Framework widget.
+    This method only returns a ``QueryComplete`` object with a ``pandas.DataFrame`` object as an attribute after it is successful.
+If this function failed or no data is obtained, an error message will be presented in App Framework widget.

 Writing Reports
 ^^^^^^^^^^^^^^^